About us

 Pioneering Energy Worldwide

-Uzbekistan is a key strategic partner for Masdar and we are working together to deliver renewable energy projects that power homes and business while cutting emissions, Masdar is proud to support Uzbekistan’s ambitious renewable energy goals.
-Masdar has been working hand-in-hand with the government to support Uzbekistan’s goal of generating 30 percent of its energy from renewables by 2030.
+Uzbekistan is a key strategic market for Masdar and we are working together to deliver renewable energy projects that power homes and business while cutting emissions.
+Masdar is proud to support Uzbekistan’s renewable energy goals of reaching at least 25GW of renewable energy capacity and generating 54 percent of power from renewables by 2030.

-In April 2023, Masdar signed a Power Purchase Agreement (PPA) and Government Support Agreement (GSA) with the Government of the Republic of Uzbekistan to design, finance, build and operate the 250MWac Solar photovoltaic (PV) and 63MW/126MWh capacity of battery energy storage system (BESS) project
+In April 2023, Masdar signed a Power Purchase Agreement (PPA) and Government Support Agreement (GSA) with the government of the Republic of Uzbekistan to design, finance, build and operate the Nur Bukhara 250MW solar and 63MW/126MWh battery storage project.

 Nur-Bukhara PV